a-Klevy/TweetsClustering/README.md

 # Steps To Run

-1) If the system don't have python Installed in it, first install python (version greater than or equal v3.7)
+1) If the system donesn't have python Installed in it, first install python (version greater than or equal v3.7)
 	- https://www.python.org/downloads/
 2) The code uses the following python native libraries
         - random